-In summary, research in the area of social cognition provides an increasing awareness of the complexities of social development of persons with autism.
+Research in the area of social cognition provides an increasing awareness of the complexities of the social development of persons with autism.
 While some social skills remain intact, others are severely impaired, limiting the access a student with autism has to accurate social information.
-Social stories are based on the rationale that if a student's ability to gain information about his environment is impaired, that information should be presented in a format he or she may be able to understand.
-Making an effort to carefully explain social situations to students with autism is seen as a major part of teaching social behavior, one which is pre-requisite to implementing other approaches or behavioral interventions.
+Social stories are based on the rationale that if a student's ability to gain information about his or her environment is impaired, that information should be presented in a format he or she may be able to understand.
+Making an effort to carefully explain social situations to students with autism is seen as a major part of teaching social behavior -- one that is prerequisite to implementing other approaches or behavioral interventions.

 Developing a social story requires sensitivity and an understanding of the basic principles involved in writing them.
 To write and implement an effective social story, parents and/or professionals should first consider the perspective and abilities of the student with autism.
-Authors of social stories follow basic guidelines, developing stories using three basic types of sentences: descriptive, directive, and perspective sentences.
+Authors of social stories follow basic guidelines, developing stories using three basic types of sentences: descriptive, directive, and perspective.
 Implementation of social stories is individualized in response to the abilities of the student for whom the story is written.
-Stories may be presented as books, with audio tapes, or on videotape, using instructional techniques tailored to an individual student.
-With minor modifications, Social stories may be used to teach a wide variety of social and academic skills.
+Stories may be presented as books, with audiotapes, or on videotape, using instructional techniques tailored to an individual student.
+With minor modifications, social stories may be used to teach a wide variety of social and academic skills.

-Social stories are an art, dependent upon research to improve efforts to provide students with autism accurate social information.
-While excellent results have been observed through the use of social stories, to date there is no empirical support data.
+Although excellent results have been obtained through the use of social stories, to date there is no empirical support data.
 At the current time, informal feedback on the use of social stories is being utilized to improve the art of writing for students with autism.
-It is hoped research and new information will be creatively applied to further develop and expand this approach in the future.
+It is hoped that research and new information will be creatively applied to further develop and expand this approach in the future.